ekaakurniawan/DRLND/p2_continuous-control/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux_NoVis.zip) (version 1) or [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux_NoVis.zip) (version 2) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

 2. Place the file in the DRLND GitHub repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.
+Then, rename the directory to `Reacher_Linux_1_Agent` for 1 agent and `Reacher_Linux_20_Agents` for 20 agents.

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent.
+All required packages and the version used are listed at the end of the notebook.
+Use [OBS](https://obsproject.com/) to capture agent in action into mp4 format and convert it to GIF using [FFmpeg](https://ffmpeg.org).

 ### (Optional) Challenge: Crawler Environment